kklitzing/home-assistant/README.md

   PUID=1000
   PGID=1000
   ```
-  The default PUID and PGID (the User and Group ID under which Docker will run the Processes) should suitable on a Raspberry Pi, [if not](url)
+  The variables `PUID` and `PGID` are the User ID and Group ID under which Docker will run these Processes).
+  The defaults should be suitable on a Raspberry Pi, but if not, check the UID/GID for your user with the command `id`
   Be sure to change the passwords to something unique:

   After editing, using **Ctrl-O** will give you the option to save with a different filename.
 Save without the suffix `.sample` and exit.

-- The [`secrets.yaml`](/hass-config/secrets.yaml.sample) file is used by Home Assistant looks in the `secrets.yaml` whenever it sees a `!secret` reference in the configuration.yaml file that you don't want to hold in `configuration.yaml`.
+- The [`secrets.yaml`](/hass-config/secrets.yaml.sample) file is where Home Assistant will look whenever it sees a `!secret` reference its configuration.yaml file.
-  by Home Assistant to store secrets needed for setup/interaction with the other software containers.
+  These secrets are are generally things like service/server passwords, but can also be non-sensitive things like ip addresses that you'd just prefer to leave out of the config file, but are still needed for setup/interaction with the other software containers.
-  These values could just be kept within the configuration.yaml file, because you can then safely share your config file with others while troubleshooting.
+  By doing this, we'll get a jump-start on following best practices and at the same time make it easy to safely share your config or troubleshoot your file with others without having to redact your passwords each time.

+  Open `secrets.yaml.sample` with nano or other text editor:
   `nano hass-config/secrets.yaml.sample`

   ```